SQL Server Aggregate Functions

 • Second, the COUNT function returns the number of products with list prices greater than 500.

-MAX example
+The MAX function example

 The following statement uses the MAX() function to return the highest list price of all products: